william42/voronoi-board-game/README.md

 This repository consists of the code for a Flask app running a game based on Ea Ea's game *Star, as well as a builder for game boards, based on the Centroidal Voronoi Tesselation.

-This is not an official Google project.
+This is not an officially supported Google project.

 ## How to use